icerpc/icerpc-csharp/examples/RequestContext/README.md

 # RequestContext

-This application illustrates how to use the RequestContext interceptor to encode the request context into a field, and decode it using the RequestContext middleware.
-The request context is a collection of string key value pairs encoded in a request header field.
+This example illustrates how to use the request context interceptor to encode request context features into request context fields.
+It also shows how to use the request context middleware to decode request context fields into request context features.

 You can build the client and server applications with: